kiruthikaa-sri/advancedpersonalitytest.github.io/README.md

 - **In-character intro screen** with a disclaimer that doubles as a joke
 - **Five-question quiz flow** with a gold-on-wine carnival cabinet design
-- **Fake diagnostic scan** — a spinning crystal-ball animation and status lines before your result appears
+- **Fake diagnostic scan** a spinning crystal-ball animation and status lines before your result appears
 - **Randomized roast results** so repeat visits get a different verdict
-- **Custom cursor** — a glowing ring-and-dot cursor with a soft pink trail that follows your mouse
+- **Custom cursor** a glowing ring-and-dot cursor with a soft pink trail that follows your mouse
 - **Fully responsive**, keyboard-accessible, and respects `prefers-reduced-motion`
-- **Zero dependencies** — just HTML, CSS, and vanilla JS in a single file
+- **Zero dependencies** just HTML, CSS, and  JS in a single file

 ## Getting started